piglovesyou/graphql-let/README.md

 ## Getting started with Babel Plugin

-Mostly the same as babel-plugin-macros, only you can import functions from `"graphql-let""`.
+Mostly the same as babel-plugin-macros, only you need to `import "graphql-let"`.

 Please finish [1.
 Install dependencies](#1-install-dependencies) and
 [2.
 Configure .graphql-let.yml](#2-configure-graphql-letyml) as you still need